joshgontijo/rest-client/README.md

 </dependency>
 ```

-## Basics

-Please read the [Unirest Documentation](https://github.com/Mashape/unirest-java) for basic examples on how to use the core api.
-This documentation aims to show the additional features and improvements from the original library.

 ### Creating a new client with defaults
 The following example creates a new basic RestClient instance.
 At the moment, each client will have its own
 HttpClient sync and async client.